cglv11/konecta-frontend/README.md

 This command will execute the instructions in the `Dockerfile` to build the React application and prepare it for deployment using Nginx.

+## Running the Project Locally

+If running locally without Docker, the application will be available at [http://localhost:3000](http://localhost:3000) after executing `npm start`.

-## Running the Project
+## Running the Project with Docker

-To start the frontend service, use Docker Compose:
+To start the frontend service using Docker Compose:

 ```bash
 docker-compose up -d